UHS Board of Regents - Bylaws

 5.5 Audit and Compliance Committee

 The audit and compliance committee has oversight of all audit matters and all compliance activities, including ensuring sound fiscal and management policies and practices.
-It also provides oversight to ensure full compliance with all applicable local, state, and federal laws and regulations.
+It also provides oversight to help full compliance with all applicable local, state, and federal laws and regulations.

 5.6 Facilities, Construction and Master Planning Committee